Niigata Tour 2017 – Feb. 26 to Mar. 3itinerary | cost | additional travel | gallery

 - Visit the rugged, remote island of Sado off of Sea of Japan coast.
 Feel the distinctly different cultural heritage and taste sake style that breaks away from the mainland.

-- Sip sake inside the shaft of the Sado goldmine.
+- Explore maze like shafts of the Sado goldmine.
 Visit the old port town of Shukunegi.
 Pick up sticks and try your hand at Kodo drumming.
 On the last night on the island, soak in open-air onsen hot springs by the sea.

 Itinerary – 5 days/5 nights